leeeeeeeeujin-ctrl/starbase/starbase/ai-roomchat/docs/latest-session-rpc-review-2025-11-09.md

 ## Validation checklist
 - [ ] Trigger the Match Ready diagnostics panel and confirm the latest-session hint no longer mentions `WITHIN GROUP`.
 - [ ] Verify `/api/rank/latest-session` returns HTTP 200 with a session payload for the affected game IDs.
+If the response reports `via: "table-ordered-set-recovery"`, double-check that the RPC has been redeployed so the fallback is no longer required.
 - [ ] Ensure staging and production environments run the same SQL revision by committing the script to your migration/IaC pipeline.

+## Fallback snapshot limitations
+- The ordered-set recovery path removes the `mode`/`match_mode` fields because the legacy Supabase definition cannot produce them without the correct `WITHIN GROUP` clauses.
+- The Match Ready UI continues with the degraded snapshot but will keep surfacing diagnostics until the RPC is redeployed with the script in `docs/sql/fetch-latest-rank-session.sql`.